safe-global/account-abstraction-sdk/packages/auth-kit/README.md

 # Safe Auth Kit

 This library provides a way to authenticate users using mails, social accounts or the traditional web3 wallets.
-When using web2 methods as your social account a derived ethereum address will be provided.
+When using web2 methods as your social account, a derived ethereum address will be provided.

 # Quickstart